Kays-R/Coffee-Shop-Daily-Revenue/README.md

 # Coffee-Shop-Daily-Revenue:
 A Machine Learning project done for personal practice, Goal of the project is to practice the use of Linear regression model to create a prediction model with a r2 score of atleast 0.75 or above.
+(Model scored 0.8645)

 ### Linear Regression:
 **Definition:**